-The type of reviews that we are referring to are the ones most known for providing the top ten or top 5 best products.
-These are published by websites that can look very official and trustworthy at first glance in order to try and assure their authority about epoxy coatings.
+The type of reviews that we are referring to are the ones most known for providing the top 5 or top 10 best products.
+These are published by websites that can look very official and trustworthy at first glance in order to try and assure their authority about garage floor epoxy coatings.

 We don’t have an issue with quality platforms that evaluate and review various products with which they have considerable knowledge and/or experience.
 Some of these websites even purchase products for testing and evaluation first.